 However, finding the right helpdesk software for you can become a challenge when there are now so many different options available.
 Ultimately, your own business will have its own criteria, but no doubt issues such as features, volume handling, integration options, and-of course-cost will likely feature in there.

-Here at Techradar we'll try and make it easier for you by highlighting some of the major helpdesk software platforms of note, along with their features, pricing, and any other concerns to consider.
+As we move into 2020, we'll feature some of the major helpdesk software platforms of note, along with their features, pricing, and any other concerns to consider.

 - We've also highlighted the best merchant services

 - Want your company or services to be added to this buyer’s guide?
 Please email your request to firstname.lastname@example.org with the URL of the buying guide in the subject line.

 Best helpdesk software - at a glance

 - Zoho Desk

 Zendesk Support is a software package that provides organization to put a variety of customer support interactions in one accessible database.
 It has the features for an efficient workflow, including web widgets, the ability to search a customer’s history, and predefined ticket responses.
 Another standout feature is integrated surveys for customer satisfaction ratings, combined with analytics and performance dashboards to track ongoing performance.
 Zendesk support also works with other pieces of the Zendesk software family, such as Zendesk Talk, which is their call center offering.

 There are five main paid tiers for Zendesk: Essential, Team, Professional, Enterprise, and Elite.
 As expected, this come with an increase in both pricing and features.
 However, there is a free trial to use Zendesk, so you can get an idea of what actual level you may need for you business.
 The basic Essential plan is charged at $5 per agent per month, which allows for email and social channels, pre-defined business rules, and interaction history.